cheuk-fung/cheuk-fung.github.io/computer-matters/_posts/2012-11-22-find-the-bottleneck-of-programs-with-gprof.markdown

 Visualization
 -------------

-To visualize the output of `gprof`, the following tools are needed.
+To visualize the output of `gprof`, the following tools are recommended.

 ### [Gprof2Dot][] ###
 Convert profiling output to a dot graph.